A BRIEF HISTORY OF HORSHAM, WEST SUSSEX

 In 1875 a local government board was formed.
 They took over the water company and in 1878-79 they dug sewers under Horsham.
 They also took over responsibility for street lighting.
 The first hospital in Horsham opened in 1892 and Horsham was made an Urban District Council in 1894.

 In the 19th century the brewing industry in Horsham boomed.
-However the tanning industry entered a steep decline in the later 19th century.
+However, the tanning industry entered a steep decline in the late 19th century.
 Other industries in Horsham in the 19th century were coach making and flour milling.

 HORSHAM IN THE 20th CENTURY

 Christs Hospital School moved to Horsham in 1902.
 Also in 1902 Horsham gained electric street lighting.
 The first cinema in Horsham opened in 1910.
 A war memorial was built in 1920.
 The first public library and museum opened in 1929.
 A swimming pool was built in 1935.

 During World War II Horsham suffered several bombing raids.
 The worst was in November 1940 when 7 people were killed.

 During the 20th century the brewing industry in Horsham declined and it ended altogether in 1999.
 In the late 20th century insurance became a major industry in Horsham.
 Other industries are electronics and IT.
 Meanwhile Piries Place shopping centre opened in 1989.
 The Swan Walk Centre was also refurbished in 1989.
 Then in 1996 a fountain was erected in Horsham as a memorial to Shelley.
 It was called 'The Rising Universe'.

 In the 21st century Horsham continued to thrive.
 In 2002 The Pavilions In The Park leisure centre opened.
 A public space called The Forum opened in 2003.
 However in 2016 Horsham council decided to remove the fountain made as a memorial to Shelley as it cost too much to maintain.
 In 2018 the population of Horsham was 50,000.

 A brief history of Guildford